lauraguerra1/git-collaboration-practice/README.md

 # GIT WORKFLOW
 # MORE STUFF TO README.MD
-# created new branch called reawdmeupdate
+# created new branch called readmeupdate